AlokKumar-04/PersonalTaskManager/README.md

-# 🗂️ Django Task Manager
+# 🗂️ Personal Task Manager

-A personal task management system built with Django.
-Users can sign up, log in, and manage their daily tasks through an intuitive dashboard.
-Features include task creation, updating, filtering by priority or status, task statistics, and completion tracking.
+A Django-based web application to manage your personal tasks efficiently.
+With features like user authentication, task filtering, priority management, and export options, it's built to help you stay organized and productive.

 ---

 ## 📸 Preview

+> Add screenshots in the `screenshots/` folder and update paths below.

 | Home Page | Dashboard | Task Detail |
 |-----------|-----------|-------------|